Probate Administration Attorney

-When our firm is brought in to assist with probate, it is our goal to make all of this manageable.
-In some cases, you may need to file an objection in a probate matter.
-When that’s the case, we handle the paperwork so that you can have confidence and peace of mind as you work through a difficult time.
+When the Stevenson Law Office firm is brought in to assist with probate, the primary goal to make all of this manageable.
+In some cases, you may need to file an objection in a Los Angeles probate matter.
+When that’s the case, our firm handles the paperwork so that you can have confidence and peace of mind as you work through a difficult time.

 If an estate is not complicated, probating a will is typically a straightforward process.
 The executor (a personal representative for the estate) is required to file a petition to schedule a hearing of the will in probate court, which interested parties may attend.
 During the hearing, the court reviews the will and clears assets for transfer to the named beneficiaries.

-Unfortunately, however, probate administration is rarely so simple, and can be quite complex and confusing for the personal representative or estate executor named in a will.
-We help estate fiduciaries take care of all the details necessary to settle an estate, including the preparation and filing of all necessary documents, notifying creditors, handling tax issues, and overseeing the orderly distribution of property.
+Unfortunately, however, Los Angeles probate administration is rarely so simple, and can be quite complex and confusing for the personal representative or estate executor named in a will.
+Stevenson Law Office helps estate fiduciaries take care of all the details necessary to settle an estate, including the preparation and filing of all necessary documents, notifying creditors, handling tax issues, and overseeing the orderly distribution of property.

 Disagreements involving the validity of a will are also common during probate.
 Will contests may be based on lack of proper drafting, signatures, or witnesses; claims that the testator (person making the will) lacked the mental capacity to understand the nature of his or her assets or the terms of the will, as in cases of dementia, psychosis, or irrational conduct; and/or claims of undue influence by a friend, relative, or health care worker who compelled or coerced the testator to sign the will.